shotgunsoftware/tk-3dsmax/docs/migration.rst

         from Py3dsMax import mxs
     ImportError: No module named Py3dsMax

 In addition, the hooks for those applications are now distributed with the engine instead of being distributed with the application.
-Therfore, you need to update the hooks for the following applications:
+Therefore, you need to update the hooks for the following applications:

 tk-multi-loader2
 ****************